-Provide schools access to fully-funded online safety and security solutions, such as Web Filtering, Firewall and DNS Threat Protection.
-It's up to the school to tell us the filtering categories, websites or apps they want blocked.
+Provide schools access to fully funded online safety and security solutions, such as Web Filtering, Firewall and DNS Threat Protection.
+It's up to the school to tell us whether they want these services enabled and the filtering categories, websites or apps they want blocked.
 We have recommended settings, which are applied based on the school's request and remain as is unless we're asked to make a change.